zpalmtree/r34-downloader/README.md

 `cabal install tagsoup`

 #### Compile
-Enter the directory which contains the r34downloader.hs file and run
+Enter the directory which contains the r34MainCMD.hs file and run

-`ghc r34downloader.hs`
+`ghc r34MainCMD.hs`

-Note that some intermediate compile files will be left around, r34downloader.hi, r34downloader.o, Search.hi, Search.o, Utilities.h, and Utilities.o.
-You can delete these if you wish.
+Note that some intermediate compile files will be left around, ending in .o and .h.
+You can delete them if you wish.

+I will at some point create a build script.

 #### Running the program
 Run

-`./r34downloader`
+`./r34MainCMD`

 in the directory you wish to run the program.
 See the flags section to customize how you use the program.